SmartThingsCommunity/MyCloudToCloudSchemaConnection/README.md

 V.   [OAuth server](#oaut)

 ## General Considerations <a name="general"></a>
-Please make sure to have completed the correspoding workspace configuration for a new cloud to cloud integration with st-schema before going through this example.
+Please make sure to have completed the corresponding workspace configuration for a new cloud to cloud integration with st-schema before going through this example.

 ## Stack and Dependencies <a name="stack"></a>